GAchuzia/groupProject-SYSC3303/README.txt

 Yousef Hammad: Worked on Elevator and ElevatorSubsystem.

 Iteration 4:
-Saja Fawagreh:
+Saja Fawagreh: Updated the sequence and class diagrams, as well as the state machines for the Elevator Subsystem and Scheduler Subsystem, and the README.txt.
-Javeria Sohail:
+Javeria Sohail: Updated the sequence and class diagrams, as well as the state machines for the Elevator Subsystem and Scheduler Subsystem, and the README.txt.
 Grant Achuzia:
 Matteo Golin:
-Yousef Hammad:
+Yousef Hammad: Updated the Elevator and the ElevatorState class

 === Setup Instructions ===